 Young people don’t need to hesitate because they can still save the world, and will do what it takes.
 Of course, this is a generalisation… but for many of us, something happens as we age; we gain strength – stamina, skin thickness, and experience – but also a surprising vulnerability.
 Perhaps I should use myself as an example.

 As a young woman, I stood up and shouted, ‘Women should have the right to choose!
 To make our own choices about career, childbirth, marriage, and sexuality – choice, choice, CHOICE!”
 I chose to move in with someone, marvelling at the two-stranded plait of our shared life as I watched my lover sleep.

 As a forty-something mum, I know how little choice we have.
 Career?
 Fine, pick one and limber up for the learning curve.
 Childbirth?
 Whether or not you conceive, and how you conduct a pregnancy and birth, is often not a planning issue – however much you try to orchestrate it, you are meat on Nature’s plate.
 Sexuality?
 Whether you’re gay or straight is nowhere near as important as whether you are loved, and finding the right person can be an excruciating journey with no guarantee of success.
-Then I look at my lover and I see an old friend who should have bloody well washed up before going to bed.

 As an eighty-year-old, it’s quite possible that I’ll just want a cup of tea.

 These three stories are very different, and while experience provides a wealth of stories to be mined, there’s definitely a need for the brave, the idealistic… the clear, strong voice of people who have not, in any way, become hesitant.
 People who have not forgotten the first time someone saw them naked.
 People for whom a week is still a long time to wait to see someone.